ryanelian/instapack/books/dev-spa-angularjs.md

 #### Basic

-All AngularJS filters, including `filter`, `orderBy`, and `limitTo` filters that we used for searching through a looped collection, are basically [a simple transform function at its very core](https://docs.angularjs.org/guide/filter).
+All AngularJS filters, including `filter`, `orderBy`, and `limitTo` filters that we used for searching through a looped collection, are basically **[simple transform functions at their very core](https://docs.angularjs.org/guide/filter)**.
 This is an example of creating a custom filter for incrementing an input number by one:

 ```ts
 app.filter('add', function() {